-As the Outreach and Engagement Manager for the Boston Innovation Hub, it’s Molly’s passion to connect interfaith couples in the Boston area to resources and tools unlocking aspects of Jewish culture and traditions.
+As Boston’s Community Manager for the Boston Innovation Hub, it’s Molly’s passion to connect interfaith couples in the Boston area to resources and tools unlocking aspects of Jewish culture and traditions.
 With a passion for food and drink, Molly enjoys visiting the numerous breweries in the Boston area, plus baking and cooking at home.
 Kugel is one of her favorite foods, and is one of the few ways she will tolerate raisins.
 She especially loves hearing her friends who have never had kugel try to pronounce the word.